cyxnzb/docs/docs/botusage.rst

     Bots Control Menu

-1. **Add a Bot, Quick** - This does what it says.
+1. **Quick add bot** - This does what it says.
 It quickly adds a Bot giving him a random name, team, difficulty and model.
 Difficulty will be chosen randomly between your yb_difficulty_min/yb_difficulty_max values specified in yapb.cfg.
-2. **Add a Bot, Specified** - Allows you specify all things (except name) for adding a single Bot.
+2. **Add specific bot** - Allows you specify all things (except name) for adding a single Bot.

 .. figure:: images/bots_difficulty_level.png
     :align: center